Activated Carbon Cat Litter: How It Works

 The problem?
 Ammonia gas still escapes.
 You can absorb all the moisture you want, but once those ammonia molecules form, they're airborne unless something traps them.

 That's why crystal litter users notice smell returning after 2-3 days, even though the crystals aren't saturated.
 It's not the crystals failing—it's that they were never designed to trap gas molecules.
+If you're comparing the two approaches directly, start with activated carbon vs crystal litter and then read why cat litter smells in the first place.

 Types of Activated Carbon for Cat Litter